 The issue is what some teams call local revenue and others call unshared revenue.
-Some teams, like the Redskins, Cowboys, and Patriots take in a lot of it.
-Others, like the Bills and Jaguars do not, at least on a relative basis.
+Some teams, like the Broncos, Redskins, Cowboys, and Patriots take in a lot of it.
+Others like the Bills and Jaguars do not.
 You can guess which group calls it local and which calls it unshared.

-NFL teams currently share ticket revenue, with the home team keeping 60 percnet of the gate and the other 40 percent going into a pool that the 32 teams split up equally.
+NFL teams currently share ticket revenue with the home team keeping 60% of the gate and the other 40% going into a pool that the 32 teams split up equally.
 They also divide up the massive pool of TV rights fees; that income alone will bring each team in the neighborhood of $100 million in 2006.

 That means that the "little guys" still aren't doing too badly.
 With the salary cap at around $95 million, their player salaries are paid for before they sell a single ticket.
 Most business owners would love to have their payroll covered before opening up business for the year.

-Still, the "little guys" argue that the high-revenue teams have a competitive advantage over them.
-In some respects, this is difficult to understand since the reigning champion Pittsburgh Steelers are among the teams complaining that the big bullies are going after them.
+Still, the "little guys" are complaining that the high-revenue teams have a competitive advantage over them.
+This is difficult to understand since the reigning champion Pittsburgh Steelers are among the teams complaining that the big bullies are going after them.
 Their owner Dan Rooney said last spring (following a 15-1 season):

 There's about eight or 10 of the high-revenue clubs that seem to be united in a bloc.
 They want to keep the disparity.
 They want to knock us down and have us get up at the count of nine, so they can have another fight and knock us down again.

 If what Rooney's team has been through the last couple of years is getting beaten down for the count, Dan Snyder would sure like to get into the ring and get knocked silly a few times himself.